yearofmoo/Fx.CSS3/README.md

 In addition to transitions, Fx.CSS3 also provides support for new CSS3 properties which may or may not require vendor prefixing.
 Keeping track of these prefix details results in messy code and a lot of branching.

-Fx.CSS3 does this for you with the following attributes:
+Fx.CSS3 does this for you with the following attributes (which work also work in Fx.Morph as well):
 - border-radius
 - box-shadow
 - text-shadow
 - transform

+** the CSS transform property will NOT work with Fx.Morph, only Fx.CSS3 **

 So feel free to do some radical animations such as:
 ```javascript